 - Day recreation such as playgrounds, swimming pools, and museums

-What is included in the recreation CLA 2024-2025?
+What is included in the recreation CLA?

 Specific CLAs within the recreation sector

 Within the recreation sector, different CLAs apply to specific sub-areas.
-For zoos, the Zoo CLA is applicable, while for day recreation companies such as playgrounds and museums, the day recreation CLA applies.
+For zoos, the Zoo CLA is applicable, while for day recreation businesses such as playgrounds and museums, the day recreation CLA applies.
 Swimming pools fall under the Swimming Pools CLA (concluded by the FNV), which contains specific agreements about working hours and allowances for irregular shifts.

 Is the recreation CLA generally binding?